Practical and scalable simulations of non-Markovian stochastic processes and temporal networks with individual node properties: Results

-\paragraph{Rejection-based Gillespie for non-Markovian Reactions (REGIR).} We consider a system of $N$ renewal processes.
-In the standard Gillespie (SG) algorithm, each process is represented by a reaction channel that encompasses multiple reactants with the same reaction rate.
-When the number of reaction channels increases, the simulations become increasingly complex, which limits the applicability of SG to systems where reactants can be grouped into a few channels each one constituted by identical particles.
-In contrast, REGIR can simulate systems where each reactant obeys a distinct process with a different reaction rate.
-For each individual reactant, REGIR keeps track of the time elapsed since the last event, making the number of processes equal to the population size.
-In the SG, this would lead to a very large number of possible states and infeasibly long running times, however, REGIR minimizes the computational cost using the rejection approach described below.\\
+We consider a system of $N$ renewal processes.
+In the standard Gillespie (SG) algorithm, each process is represented by a reaction channel where identical reactants undergo reactions at the same rate.
+When the number of reaction channels increases, the simulations become increasingly computationally intense.
+This limits the applicability of SG to systems where reactants can be grouped into a few channels of identical particles.
+In contrast, REGIR can simulate systems where each reactant follows a distinct process with an individual reaction rate.
+For every single reactant, REGIR keeps track of the time elapsed since the last event, making the number of processes equal to the population size.
+In the SG, this would lead to a very large number of channels and infeasibly long running times, however, REGIR minimizes the computational cost using a rejection sampling approach described below.\\

 \textbf{Rejection sampling}: We denote by $t_{j}$ the time elapsed since the last event of the $j$th process $(1 \leq j \leq N)$, and by $\lambda_{j}(t_j)$ the time-dependent reaction rate of the $j$th process.
-At each iteration, REGIR performs 4 steps, as described here:
+At each iteration, REGIR performs 4 steps, as described below:

 \begin{enumerate}